 Childhood nutrition is my passion.
 Helping parents, professionals, businesses and organizations impact the future health of children is my purpose.

-After I graduated from Indiana University (Bloomington) with a Nutrition Science degree, I moved to Boston, MA to begin my internship at Massachusetts General Hospital (MGH).
-I graduated top of my class and won the coveted Louise Hatch award.
+I graduated from Indiana University (Bloomington) with a Nutrition Science degree and moved to Boston, MA to begin my internship at Massachusetts General Hospital (MGH).
+Upon completion, I graduated top of my class and won the coveted Louise Hatch award.

 During my internship, I discovered pediatric nutrition and knew I wanted to work with children.
-Fortunately, MGH needed a pediatric dietitian and I had just graduated from my internship.
-They hired me.
+Fortunately, MGH needed a pediatric dietitian and I had just graduated.
+They hired me!

 I worked with hospitalized children of all ages and went on to get my Master’s degree in nutrition (pediatrics focus).
-Eventually, I moved over to Boston Children’s Hospital.
+Eventually, I moved over to Children’s Hospital Boston.

 I learned a lot about nutrition management of the chronically ill, hospitalized child during this time.

-When my husband and I started our family, I felt confident about nutrition and feeding our family.
+When my husband and I started our family, I felt confident about nutrition and how to feed our family.

 Little did I know!

 This was a turning point in my career.
-In motherhood.
+And in motherhood.

-I knew my training fell short and wasn’t enough for me, let alone today’s modern parents and their challenges.
+I knew my training fell short and wasn’t enough for me, let alone today’s parents and the challenges they face.

 There had to be a better way.